SodertornHB/canvas-account-registration/README.md

 Use a descriptive name for your branch, like feature/add-payment-option or bugfix/fix-currency-bug.
 ### 4. Make Your Changes

 Implement your changes in the codebase.
-Ensure your code follows the project's coding standards and is properly documented.

 ### 5. Test Your Changes

 Before submitting your contribution, test your changes thoroughly.
 If applicable, add or update unit tests to maintain code quality.